top of page

 • Household income must be $120,000 or less

-• The mortgage plus incentive cannot exceed 4 times the qualifying income
+• The total borrowing amount cannot exceed 4 times the qualifying income

-• The home must be used as your primary residence
+• The property must be owner-occupied and used as your primary residence

-This incentive is ideal for new buyers in Canada who need extra support to enter the housing market with reduced monthly payments and greater long-term affordability.
+This program may be suitable for buyers looking to enter the Canadian housing market with lower monthly mortgage payments and improved long-term affordability.

 MORTGAGE PRE-APPROVAL